 - the infestation is accessible — cracks, mud tubes, gaps in trim;

-- you want a foam that is easy to apply without any technique;
+- you want a foam that is easy to apply without much technique;

 - you are looking for a solid DIY option at a lower price;